dune-copasi/dune-copasi/doc/docusaurus/docs/install_use.md

 is a **user friendly** GUI editor to create and edit 2D spatial *Systems Biology Markup Language* ([SBML](https://en.wikipedia.org/wiki/SBML)) models of bio-chemical reactions.
 Additionally, it can simulate them with `dune-copasi`.
-A big adventage of this package is that is tailored for biologists and is availalbe with just a pair of clicks on the major plataforms.
+A big adventage of this package is that is tailored for biologists and is available with just a pair of clicks on the major plataforms.
 Find more information [here](https://spatial-model-editor.readthedocs.io/en/latest/quickstart/get-started.html)!